Niko-Group/paper_writing_info/README.md

 - Tables/Figures should be well placed/formatted
 - Captions should be short, concise and self-contained if possible
 - Figures/graphs should be visible
-- Latex source should be correct
+- Latex source should be correct.
+Use oficcial templates.
+Never compile an appendix with the main paper.
 - Bibliography format should be clean
 - In general everything in the paper should be clearly explained.
 If something looks difficult to comprehend then you might need to revise it.
-- Read the paper again and again
+- Polish, proofread, repeat.
+Read the paper again and again..
+- Ask your colleagues for feedback.

 ## Improving your Writing